George W. Thompson (politician): Early and family life

 Born in St. Clairsville, Ohio, Thompson graduated from Jefferson College in 1824, then studied law in Richmond, Virginia.

 He married Elizabeth Steenrod (1817-1897).
 They had four sons, none of whom survived their mother, and two daughters.
 Their sons included Confederate Col. William P. Thompson (1837-1896, who became a vice president of Standard Oil as well as president of the Lead Trust); Lewis Thompson (1833-1918); George Western Thompson (1846-1895, who served a president of the Ohio River Railroad, and was married to Frances Belle Jackson, daughter of General John Jay Jackson); and Daniel Steenrod Thompson (1853-1893).
 His daughter Anna Gaither Thompson married Johnson Newlon Camden who became a prominent industrialist, banker and railroad organizer in West Virginia and U.S. Senator, although both his gubernatorial runs failed.

 Career

-After admission to the Ohio bar in 1826, Thompson began his legal practice in St. Clairsville in 1828 under the guidance of William Blackstone Hubbard (a freemason).
+After admission to the Ohio bar in 1826, Thompson began his legal practice in St. Clairsville in 1828.